 The Knaufs are clearly gearing up for the upcoming Civil War and placing Tony in a prominent position during this conflict.
 I was very impressed with the Knaufs’ writing on their debut issue.
 I have a feeling that we are in for a great 12 issue run on Iron Man.
 I just wish the Knaufs would stick around a little longer.

 Patrick Zircher and Scott Hanna’s art is pretty solid stuff.
 I have no complaints.
 It isn’t the best art out there, but it is good and makes the comic enjoyable to read.
 Zircher draws a nice Iron Man and an even better Tony Stark.
-If not drawn right, Stark can look too boring and conservative with his generic short “white guy” haircut or too cheesy with that little moustache.
+If not drawn right, Stark can look too boring and conservative with his generic short “white guy” haircut or too cheesy with that little mustache.
 Zircher draws Tony with more length on his hair and gives him a goatee.
 Tony must always have a goatee.
 No more mustache.

 The Bad: I honestly have no complaints.
 For the first time in a good long time, I really enjoyed reading Iron Man.